Periodontal (Gum Disease) Treatment in Scottsdale, AZ

-If gum disease does occur, and is caught early, it can be easily managed and sometimes even reversed.
 If you have gingivitis, our team may perform scaling and root planing.
-This procedure removes plaque and tartar from your teeth and gums, and removes bacteria from the pockets around your teeth.
+This removes plaque and tartar from your teeth and gums, and removes bacteria from the gum pockets around your teeth.
 We will also polish your teeth and roots to prevent bacteria from accumulating in the future.

 If the disease has progressed to periodontitis, you may require more extensive treatment with soft tissue lasers.
 We can remove damaged tissue, and may also prescribe antibiotics.
 After periodontitis has occurred, Dr. Sielicki may recommend more frequent dental visits to maintain your periodontal health and prevent the condition from reappearing.

 Proper periodontal care and general dentistry procedures are essential for patients of all ages because oral health has a significant impact on overall health.
 Gum disease has been linked to other health issues such as heart disease and heart attacks, dementia, diabetes and rheumatoid arthritis.
 Periodontal inflammation may also increase overall inflammation in other areas of the body, which can exacerbate any other existing problems.
 Proper periodontal care can prevent these serious health concerns.